django-cms/django-cms/docs/getting_started/configuration.rst

     When ``True``, if the placeholder has no plugin for the current language it falls back to the fallback languages as specified in :setting:`CMS_LANGUAGES`.
     Defaults to ``False`` to maintain pre-3.0 behavior.

+``plugin_modules``
+    A dictionary of plugins and custom module names to group plugin in the toolbar UI.

+``plugin_labes``
+    A dictionary of plugins and custom labels to show in the toolbar UI.

 .. setting:: CMS_PLUGIN_CONTEXT_PROCESSORS